 Sometime in the 1970s, a funk/soul group laid down some tracks at a New Jersey studio and left their recordings behind.
 Little else is known about them beyond a recovered acetate with their name and song titles written in ink across a faded label.
 From the cobwebbed corners of a defunct studio come two forgotten gems that we've polished up and proudly present to you now — The New York Underground Funk Band's "Strugglin’" and "I’ve Been Fooled."

 Between these two sides, we hear the range of a band that was never heard by a wide audience, but should have been.
-The Preservation Project is excited to share these once-lost tracks in limited vinyl and digital formats.
-TPP’s maiden release (PP-001) showcases a group that is bigger than their place in music history, and worthy of preservation.
+The Preservation Project is excited to share these once-lost tracks in vinyl format.
+Our maiden release (PP-001) showcases a group that is bigger than their place in music history, and worthy of preservation.

 White Label Press Run: 200 (two hundred), original price: $20

 Black Vinyl Press Run: 500 (five hundred), original price: $12